cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/developer_guide.md

 ### José Chávez/ Antonio Toche: Implement Database

 In order to have something to store the data sent, a database will be necessary.
 Here you can make querys.
-The database implmented will be postgresql.
+The database implemented will be Firebase ,a cloud-hosted NoSQL database.

-- v1.1 Create entity-relationship model/ relational model/ normalize/ create tables.
+- v1.1 Create sets of data in JSON model.
-- v1.2 Connect database into the backend using an ORM.
+- v1.2 Connect database into the backend using Firebase Connect.
+- v1.3 Add users
+- v1.4 Add and remove collaborators
+- v2.0 Give data for the QR generator.

 # Design